Joanne Cook Coaching arrow representing success building mental resilience

 So let’s look at some simple ways we can make the most of our circadian rhythm and work with our biology to improve the quality and quantity of our sleep.

-Here are my straightforward tips that we can all make a daily practice for aiding and improving sleep:
+Here are my straightforward tips that we can all make a daily practice for:

 1. Stick to a regular sleep schedule

 Try to go to bed and wake up at the same time every day, even on weekends.
-This helps regulate your body’s internal clock and improve the quality of your sleep.
+This helps regulate your body’s internal clock and improves the quality of your sleep.

 2. Create a bedtime routine